Norton Children's Hospital

-Norton Children's Hospital, formerly Kosair Children's Hospital, is a pediatric acute care children's hospital located in Louisville, Kentucky and affiliated with the University of Louisville School of Medicine.
+Norton Children's Hospital, formerly Kosair Children's Hospital, for the Kosair Charities, is a pediatric acute care children's hospital located in Louisville, Kentucky and affiliated with the University of Louisville School of Medicine.
 The hospital has 300 pediatric beds, providing comprehensive pediatric specialties and subspecialties to infants, children, teens, young adults, age 0-21 throughout Kentucky and the surrounding states.
 Established in 1892 as Children's Free Hospital, it is part of Norton Healthcare.
 Norton Children's Hospital also features the region's only Level 1 Pediatric Trauma Center and Level IV Neonatal Intensive Care Unit.
 In 2016, actress Jennifer Lawrence, a Louisville native, donated $2 million to the Norton Children's Hospital in Louisville to set up a cardiac intensive care unit (CICU) named after her foundation.

 History

 After a devastating tornado hit Louisville, activists decided to create a place where kids could receive specialized care.
 The hospital first incorporated in 1890 as Children's Free Hospital.
 In 1892, the Children's Free Hospital officially opened, becoming the #10 children's hospital to open in the United States.
 In 1910 a new $60,000, 75-bed hospital was opened to take the place of the original building.
 In 1930, Children's Free Hospital affiliated with the University of Louisville School of Medicine.
 In 1946, Children's Free Hospital renamed their hospital to Children's Hospital.
 In 1986 the modern day hospital opened at current location on East Chestnut Street.
 In 1988 the regions first pediatric trauma center opened in the hospital.
 In 2016 The Kosair Children's Hospital rebranded as Norton Children's Hospital.